East Acton tube station

-East Acton is a London Underground station in East Acton in the London Borough of Hammersmith and Fulham.
-It is on the Central line between North Acton and White City stations, and is located in London fare zone 2.
+East Acton is a London Underground station, located in East Acton in the London Borough of Hammersmith and Fulham.
+It is on the Central line between North Acton and White City stations, and is in London fare zone 2.
 Wormwood Scrubs, Queen Charlotte's and Chelsea Hospital, Hammersmith Hospital, Wormwood Scrubs prison and Imperial College Hammersmith branch are accessible from the station.

 Location

 The station is located on Erconwald Street and is near the A40 Western Avenue connected via Old Oak Common Lane, 0.6 mi from the centre of East Acton.
 Wormwood Scrubs, Queen Charlotte's and Chelsea Hospital, Hammersmith Hospital, HM Prison Wormwood Scrubs and Imperial College Hammersmith branch are accessible from the station.

 History

 Looking east, with the eastbound platform shelter on the left.

 Down Milk empties passing East Acton on the GWR lines in 1949.

 In 1905, the Great Western Railway (GWR) proposal to construct the Ealing & Shepherd's Bush Railway (E&SBR) so that it would connect its main line route at Ealing Broadway to the West London Railway (WLR) north of Shepherd's Bush was approved by Parliament.
 Construction had not started and in 1911, the Central London Railway (CLR, now part of the Central line) and GWR agreed running powers for CLR services to continue from Shepherd's Bush to Ealing Broadway using the GWR route.
 The CLR request for a short extension from Wood Lane to connect to the E&SBR tracks gained parliamentary approval on 18 August 1911 under the Central London Railway Act, 1911.
 The GWR constructed the new E&SBR line.
 Electrification of the track did not begin until after the end of the First World War.
 When complete, CLR services started on 3 August 1920 where East Acton was opened as the only intermediate station.

 Since the CLR was exclusively a passenger service, two extra dedicated tracks for the GWR's freight trains were opened in 1938, but were closed in 1964.
 The trackbed of these rails is now overgrown with vegetation, visible immediately to the north of the station.